Lenders-Cooperative/ListmonkWrapper/README.md

 # ListmonkWrapper

-Lightweight, typed Python wrapper for the **Listmonk v5.1.0+ REST API**, using HTTP Basic Authentication.
+Lightweight, typed Python wrapper for the **Listmonk v5.1.0+ and v6.0.0+ REST API**, using HTTP Basic Authentication.

 **Note**: This repository includes a Docker-based **test environment** for running integration tests against Listmonk.
 The Docker setup is designed specifically for testing the `ListMonkClient` and is